 “Every Company should be headed by an effective Board which is collectively responsible for the long-term success of the company.”

-The Company’s Board continues to be headed by its Chairman, George Elliott, and comprises two executive Directors: Pedro Simoes, Chief Executive Officer; and Chris Lea, Chief Financial Officer along with two further non-executive Directors, Martin Pengelley (Senior Independent Director) and Max Thowless-Reeves.
+The Company’s Board continues to be headed by its Chairman, Max Thowless-Reeves, and comprises two executive Directors: Pedro Simoes, Chief Executive Officer; and Chris Lea, Chief Financial Officer along with two further non-executive Directors, Vikki Macleod (Senior Independent Director) and George Elliott.
 Detailed biographies of all Directors are contained in the ‘Board of Directors’ section of this website.
 The Board meets regularly to discuss and agree on the various matters brought before it, including the Group’s trading results.
-The Board is well supported by the broader executive team, which includes Paul Theasby, Chief Operating Officer and a broader senior management team, who collectively have the qualifications and experience necessary for the day to day running of the Group.
+The Board is well supported by the broader executive team, which includes a broad senior management team who collectively have the qualifications and experience necessary for the day to day running of the Group.